abbycar/MicrosoftEdge-Documentation/dev-guide/HTML5/selection-API/README.md

+---
+description: Learn how the Selection API object represents an active selection, and how its methods can be used.
+title: Selection API
+author: abbycar
+---

 # Selection API

 The  [`selection`](https://msdn.microsoft.com/library/ff974359) object represents the active selection, which is typically a highlighted block of text or other elements in the document.
 The active selection can be used to complete an action issued by a user or a script.